A Complete Guide to Sailing, Cruising and Flying to Vanuatu

 Vanuatu Sailing Formalities

-All yachts arriving from overseas need to inform the Vanuatu Port Authority of their arrival at least 96 hours prior to their ETA.
-Port Vila Harbor (Efate) is the main port of entry, with Luganville (Espiritu Santo) serving as a secondary port for yachts.
+All yachts arriving from overseas need to inform Customs of their arrival at least 24hours prior to their ETA.
+There are four ports of entry in Vanuatu:

 For more details on sailing formalities, see our Sailing Guide to Vanuatu: Tips for Yachting in Vanuatu.